-The Australian Government has committed more than \$140 million over seven years to activities to commemorate the Anzac Centenary, including \$4 million for an Arts and Culture Fund.
+The Australian Government has committed approximately \$312 million to activities to commemorate the Anzac Centenary, including \$4 million for an Arts and Culture Fund.
 The Arts and Culture Fund will be delivered over four years from 2014-15 to 2017-18.

-Art is a fitting way to celebrate the extraordinary spirit that characterises Australia's fighting men and women and the Anzac legend.
+Art is a fitting way to celebrate the extraordinary spirit that characterises Australia's brave servicemen and women involved in wars and conflicts throughout our history and the Anzac legend.
 Projects supported through the Anzac Centenary Arts and Culture Fund will tell the story of the Anzacs and how their sacrifice shaped our nation.
 Artistic expression will convey a multitude of themes, stories, reflections and messages about Australia's experiences of war at home and abroad in powerful and diverse ways, contributing an extra dimension to the broader Anzac Centenary commemorative program.